 The tax fee cannot be calculated before an item is sold, since the amount depends mostly on the state from which the customer buys the item.
 Each state has a different tax %.

-Q: How come my source price on the source site is now higher than the one displayed in my order?
+Q: How is possible that my source price on the source site is now higher than the one displayed in my order?

 A: It might have occurred between scans, meaning, the item was purchased according to the data of stock and price from the previous scan.